-If we simplify the Terminal Value formula it will be,
+If we simplify the formula it will be,

-Terminal Value Formula = FCFF6 / (WACC – Growth Rate)
+Terminal Value = FCFF6 / (WACC – Growth Rate)

 FCFF6 can be written as, FCFF6 = FCFF5 * (1 + Growth Rate)

-Now, use Terminal Value Formula in the above equation given,
+Now, use Formula in the above equation given,

-This method is used for companies which are mature in the market and have stable growth company Eg. FMCG companies, Automobile companies.
+This method is used for companies that are mature in the market and have stable growth company Eg. FMCG companies, Automobile companies.

 #2 – Exit Multiple Method

 Exit Multiple Method is used with assumptions that market multiple bases to value a business.
-The terminal multiple can be the enterprises’ value/ EBITDA or enterprises value/EBIT, which are the usual multiples used in financial valuation.
+The terminal multiple can be the enterprises’ value/ EBITDA Value/ EBITDAEV to EBITDA is the ratio between enterprise value and earnings before interest, taxes, depreciation, and amortization that helps the investor in the valuation of the company at a very subtle level by allowing the investor to compare a specific company to the peer company in the industry as a whole, or other comparative industries. or enterprise value/EBIT, which are the usual multiples used in financial valuation.
 The projected statistic is the relevant statistic projected in the previous year.

 #3 – No Growth Perpetuity Model

-No growth perpetuity formula used in industry where a lot of competition is there and the opportunity to earn excess return tend to move to zero.
-In this formula assumption is the growth rate is equal to zero, this means that the return on investment will be equal to the cost of capital.
+No growth perpetuity formula is used in industry where a lot of competition is there, and the opportunity to earn excess return tends to move to zero.
+In this formula assumption is the growth rate is equal to zero; this means that the return on investment will be equal to the cost of capital.